About Buteyko (Bew-tey-ko)

 Buteyko is an all-natural course of breathing modification which can be learned by anyone from children aged 4 to elders of 94.
 Revolutionary in concept, physiologically sound, it corrects chronic overbreathing.
 Many of us breathe this way without any knowledge that we are doing so, and the result can be asthma, sleep apnea, high blood pressure, panic attacks, chronic fatigue syndrome, skin or digestive disorders and many other conditions.
-Simple breathing exercises can correct this, and Buteyko’s success rate is astounding—in study after study people average an 81% reduction in symptoms over three months, plus a large reduction in medication use.
+Simple breathing exercises can correct this, and Buteyko’s success rate is astoundingin study after study people average an 81% reduction in symptoms over three months, plus a large reduction in medication use.
 See related article.

+How can such a simple process succeed on such different diseases?
 Because what we teach is nothing less than fundamental.
 Incorrect breathing creates an imbalance in the body’s pH.
-Retraining the breathing system to an appropriate inflow and outflow of breath for each person will bring that pH back closer to harmonious balance—and symptoms, which can be the body’s efforts to correct itself, will diminish, or vanish entirely.
+Retraining the breathing system to an appropriate inflow and outflow of breath for each person will bring that pH back closer to harmonious balanceand symptoms, which can be the body’s efforts to correct itself, will diminish, or vanish entirely.

+What’s pH?
 The pH is the level of acidity or alkalinity of the body.
 If you are a gardener, you know that the soil must be at the right pH for plants to grow at their best.
 It’s just the same for us humans.

+Why do I need to retrain my breathing?
 Overbreathing is a key cause of all sorts of stress related chronic conditions from asthma to high blood pressure to sweaty hands.
 It’s the physical effects of stress on the body which cause these problems.

 When we get stressed, we overbreathe, or hyperventilate.
 Often, in today’s fast pace, we don’t get back to normal again, so we end up with chronic hyperventilation.
 Hyperventilation is defined as breathing more than the body needs at any one time.
 Chronic hyperventilation causes an imbalance in the body by getting rid of too much carbon dioxide, a product of metabolism which is not the ‘waste’ gas we often assume it is, but a regulator of several important body systems.